Wildcard-hzy/Wildcard-hzy.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 One paper got accepted by IEEE Transactions on Mobile Computing (TMC).
 - *2025.10*: &nbsp;🎉🎉 We got the Best Poster Award in UbiComp 2025!
 - *2025.10*: &nbsp;🎉🎉 One paper got accepted by EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services (EAI MobiQuitous 2025).
 - *2025.05*: &nbsp; Invited to serve as a scientific committee member for [UbiComp4VRU Workshop 2025](https://www.comtec.eecs.uni-kassel.de/ubicomp4vru-workshop/) and review committee member for [UbiComp/ISWC 2025](https://ubicomp.org/ubicomp-iswc-2025/).